Who is eligible for Medicare Advantage?

 • You have Medicare Part A and Part B

 If you meet these conditions, you are eligible for Medicare Advantage and may enroll in a Medicare advantage plan.
-Even with pre-existing conditions you may join a Medicare Advantage Plan.
+Even with pre-existing conditions, you may join a Medicare Advantage Plan.
 Insurance companies offering this kind of health plans are not allowed to wheat out enrollees based upon their health, so an advantage plan is usually a good choice for less healthy applicants, or persons with pre-conditions.

 Initial Enrollment